 Finding that perfect timepiece when buying watches online often means navigating a complicated maze of collections from high-end watch brands.
-So it’s a good idea to figure out what you really want instead of just plunging into the overload of offerings.
+So, it’s a good idea to figure out what you really want instead of just plunging into the overload of offerings.
 These simple steps can guide you in your search for that perfect luxury watch.

 Step 1: Set Your Price Range

 There are some nice options for under $1,000.
-Tissot is a good brand to go to in this budget, with solid Swiss-made selections from the T-Sport and T-Classic lines, or perhaps the Tissot Gentleman, a dress watch that wears at a higher level than its entry-level pricing suggests.
+Tissot is a good brand to go to in this price range, with solid Swiss-made selections from the T-Sport and T-Classic lines, or perhaps the Tissot Gentleman, a dress watch that wears at a higher level than its entry-level pricing suggests.
 Hamilton is another great name in the same price range.

 From $1,000 to $5,000, your options go broader, and you’re getting into (or at least close to) entry-level models from names like Rolex, Tudor, and TAG Heuer, among the better-known upscale brands.
 But above $5,000 and up to around $40,000 is where you’ll find the majority of luxury watches.
 Think Audemars Piguet, Patek Philippe, and Jaeger LeCoultre.